-If the Educational Psychologist is involved with your child you will also be asked to attend regular reviews with him or her.
+If someone from SEND Services is involved with your child you will also be asked to attend regular reviews with him or her.
 At these reviews we again look at how your child is progressing against their targets.

 Each child has their own individual education plan (IEP) which is evaluated at least once each term.